kwpark-dev/IronHeart/README.md

 ### Experiments
 Followings are results of the experiments.
 Note that employed hyper-parameters including model architectures of each experiment are identical (you can find better hyper-parameters).
 Q values from the targets (cyan) are more stabilized than the one from the current networks.
 Bias is measured using Monte-Carlo (MC) return and is normalized.
 The value is clipped between -1 and 1.
 The agent in Reacher-v5 shows better behaviors.
 As the cumulative reward converges, mean, variance and minimum of Q values are also converging.
-Critic loss seems to contain instability but it is bit mild than the others.
+Critic loss, however, seems to contain risk of instability because the gradient norm is rather high.
+Besides, bias is totally in chaos...

 <img src="images/ddpg/InvertedPendulum-v5_gam_099.jpg" alt="Performance Test" width="700"/>